 - Making it easy: Learners need an easy way to access personalised material, they need to be provided with the time to take learning seriously, and should be rewarded for engagement.
 Fundamentally, making learning easy will improve engagement and increase adoption rates.

-If you remember to put these core concepts at the heart of every choice you make, you are on the right path.
+If you remember to put these core concepts at the heart of every choice you make, you are on the right path to an effective learning and development strategy.
 The rest of this article is about expanding these choices in more detail.

 Step 2: Plan simple (and remote) access